Siege of Banu Qaynuqa: Aftermath

 The Banu Qaynuqa left first for the Jewish colonies in the Wadi al-Kura, north of Medina, and from there to Der'a in Syria, west of Salkhad.
 In the course of time, they assimilated with the Jewish communities, pre-existing in that area, strengthening them numerically.

 Muhammad divided the property of the Banu Qaynuqa, including their arms and tools, among his followers, taking for himself a fifth share of the spoils for the first time.
 Some members of the tribe chose to stay in Medina and convert to Islam, possibly more out of opportunism than conviction.
 One man from the Banu Qaynuqa, Abdullah ibn Salam, became a devout Muslim.
 Although some Muslim sources claim that he converted immediately after Muhammad's arrival to Medina, modern scholars give more credence to the other Muslim sources, which indicate that 8 years later, 630, as the year of ibn Salam's conversion.

 Islamic primary sources

 Quran 8:58, 3:118, 3:12

 The Quran verse 8:58 is reportedly related to this event.
 It states:

 Ibn Kathir interprets the verse as saying that if non-Muslims broke their treaties with Muslims, then Muslims should break theirs.

-Muhammad reportedly asked the Jews to pay the tribute (Jizyah), but they refused and instead taunted Muhammad by claiming his God is poor.
-Islamic tradition says that the Quran verse 3:118 was revealed because of the comments.
+According to a tradition, Muhammad reportedly asked the Jews to pay the tribute (Jizyah), but they refused and instead taunted Muhammad by saying his God is poor.
+Islamic tradition claims that the Quran verse 3:118 was revealed because of the comments.
 It states:

 Quran 3:12 and 3:13 is also related to this event.
 It states:

 Ibn Kathir says about this verse, that after Muhammad "gained victory in the battle of Badr and went back to Al-Madinah, he gathered the Jews in the marketplace of Bani Qaynuqa`" then, the verse was revealed.